vizhub-core/codemirror-vim-mode/README.md

 # codemirror-vim-mode
-Vim Mode for CodeMirror 6 (work in progress).
+Vim Mode for CodeMirror 6 (work in progress - just getting started).

 Scope of the project: